-COMP 356 Applications Programming FORTRAN, C, APL - Continuation of COMP 150/250.
-Upon successful completion of this course, the student will be able to design and code advanced FORTRAN programs using structured style and top down design, use subprograms, C programming, know the fundamentals of programming in APL.
+COMP 356 Applications Programming FORTRAN, C - Covers more advanced C programming beyond COMP 257.
+Upon successful completion of this course, the student will be able to design and code advanced FORTRAN programs using structured style and top down design, and use subprograms.
+Prerequisite: COMP 252, COMP 257 and COMP 258.

-COMP 357 LISP and Expert Systems - A major goal of this course is to have students become proficient in the language LISP so they can use it as an Expert System development tool in COMP 457.
-Once the basic syntax and features of the language have been covered, the course will focus strongly on LISP application areas, in particular those suitable for Expert Systems work.
+COMP 357 LISP and Expert Systems - Gives students proficiency in the LISP language for use as an Expert System development tool in COMP 457.
+Once the basic syntax and features of the language have been covered, the course focuses on LISP application areas, in particular those suitable for Expert Systems work.
+Prerequisite: Successful completion of First Year or permission of the instructor.